ceo-developer/Netflix-cookie-checker/README.md

 ✅ **Auto-Detect Cookie Format** → Automatically identifies if cookies are in JSON or Netscape format.
 ✅ **Multi-Threading Support** → Faster and more efficient cookie checking.
 ✅ **User-Friendly Interface** → Simple and clean CLI design.
-✅ **Multiple Output Formats** → Allows users to save valid cookies in either JSON or Netscape format.
+✅ **Multiple Output Formats(Next Update)** → Allows users to save valid cookies in either JSON or Netscape format.
 ✅ **Error Handling** → Detects and discards invalid cookies automatically.

 ---